flavorjones/workshop/intro.md

 !SLIDE
 # Goal
-* By the end of the day, you will have built and deployed a web application live n the internet
+* By the end of the day, you will have built and deployed a web application live on the internet

 !SLIDE
 # Tools we'll be working with